jonbhanson/flutter_native_splash/README.md

     # App icon with an icon background: This should be 960×960 pixels, and fit within a circle
     # 640 pixels in diameter.
     # App icon without an icon background: This should be 1152×1152 pixels, and fit within a circle
     # 768 pixels in diameter.
+To fit a 1152x1152 image within a circle with a 768 diameter, simply
+    # ensure that the most important design elements of your image are placed within a circular area
+    # with a 768 diameter at the center of the 1152x1152 canvas.
     #image: assets/android12splash.png

     # Splash screen background color.